timdiels/sysintercept/README.rst

 ..
 TODO write a ZI thing that can compile it etc etc etc so you can 0launch thaturi, for you need to grab boost libs, and and and ... (those deps should be ZI too)

+..
+TODO we can get rid of the eclipse step by telling them to go in topdir, open a windows sdk command line, set envvar SRCDIR = ... and: nmake all

 - Install eclipse (or guess the commands).

 - Load projects.